-Maintain a 1 meter distance between you and others.
+Maintain a 2 meter distance between you and others.
 At times this may not be possible, for instance at restaurants, within the bus and on glacier hikes.
-As of September 7th the 1 metre rule is now required in Iceland.
-Where you cannot maintain 1 metres distance you will need to wear a mask.
+Where you cannot maintain 2 metres distance you will need to wear a mask.

-We require you to comply with the requirement of wearing a mask when it is unavoidable to be within 1 metres of people from a different household.
-Please bring mask(s) if you have them, if not we will provide masks.
+We require you to comply with the requirement of wearing a mask when it is unavoidable to be within 2 metres of people from a different household.
+Please bring mask(s) if you have them, if not we can provide masks.

 We have reduced group sizes to try and space guests out over the bus.
 We kindly ask clients to enter and exit the vehicle in a controlled manner in order to avoid passing others too often, and sitting spread out over the bus.
 At times on the bus it may be necessary to wear a mask where you cannot maintain 2 metres distance.
 Please use the same seats all day.
-Families and people who live in close proximity (couples for example) are fine to sit together within 1 metre and without a mask, if they are more than 1 metre from people from another household.
+Families and people who live in close proximity (couples for example) are fine to sit together within 2 metres and without a mask, if they are more than 2 metres from people from another household.

 We have placed sanitising stations by the entrance of the vehicle and we please ask that you sanitise your hands when entering and leaving the vehicle as well as practicing hand washing when possible throughout the day

-All shared contact surfaces in the vehicle are cleaned with disinfectant after each tour as well as during the day.
+All shared contact surfaces in the vehicle are cleaned with disinfectant after each tour as well as at various times during the day.

 What can you do?

 Bring a mask to wear.
-If you do not have a mask we can provide you with a mask.
+If you do not have a mask tell us before your tour and we can provide you with one.

 When going on a glacier hike or other activities that require you to wear a helmet, wear a buff or a beanieunderneath.
 We do clean them well, but an extra layer helps minimise contact.